jhpce-jhu/jhpce_mkdocs/docs/outline-storage.md

 What about requesting increases in /users quota?

 ## Backing up storage
 Home directories.
-Frequency, restore window, cost.
+Frequency, restore window.

 Project space:
-We offer it.
+We offer backup service.

 What's included.
-Frequency, restore window.
+Frequency, restore window, cost.

 Limit on what we'll consider (ONLY whole file systems?)
-Cost.

 Form to request restores.

 ## Getting information about storage